Complaints & Suggestions

 Zero Tolerance of Abuse

 The Practice has a zero tolerance policy against physical and verbal abuse.
-Acts of physical or verbal abuse will result in the offender and their family being removed from our list.
+Acts of physical or verbal abuse may result in the offender being removed from our list.
 If appropriate the police will be called and legal action taken.